metacall/core/docs/README.md

 - Serials implement a layer of (de)serializers in order to transform input (arguments) or output (return value) of the calls into a generic format.

-- Detours is another layer of plugins focused on low level function interception (hooks).
+- Detours is another layer of plugins focused on low-level function interception (hooks).

 Each plugin is a piece of software that can be dynamically loaded into the **METACALL** core, used and unloaded when it is not needed anymore.